ASD-Blueprint/desktop.gov.au/blueprint/security/security-risk-management-plan.md

 #### Risk overview

-If a privileged account were to be compromised, the environment could be accessed by staff without a legitimate need to know.
+If a privileged account were to be compromised or system privileges were incorrectly assigned, the environment could be accessed by staff without a legitimate need to know.
 Once inside, the unauthorised user could use the account to make malicious changes, such as the addition, alteration or deletion of data.
 Depending on the nature of the account used, the unauthorised user could bring down the environment.

 #### Assets affected